-A Graduate Research Assistantship (GRA) in the College is typically a 50% appointment, which translates into a student working 20 hours per week, across 12 months of the year, for an annual stipend.
+All students admitted to the program who are not on a sponsorship will be offered a Graduate Research Assistantship (GRA) package to support their full-time PhD studies.
+A GRA in the CSW is typically a 50% time appointment, which translates into a student working on research or teaching for a total of 20 hours per week, across 12 months of the year, for an annual stipend.
 GRA support is provided for four years and includes student health insurance and tuition remission.
 Health insurance and tuition is also provided during the summer semester.
-Students are responsible for paying some fees and covering textbook costs.
+Students are responsible for paying some fees, including any fees incurred due to late registration, and covering textbook costs.
 Students on a GRA receive two weeks of paid vacation, in addition to time off when the University is officially closed, and should take sick time as needed, in consultation with the GRA supervisor.
 Information about guidelines for the GRA, including expectations for GRA supervisors, is available in Appendix B.